 What is Warhammer Quest?

-Warhammer Quest: The Adventure Card Game is a dungeon crawler from Fantasy Flight Games in which players must explore and fight their way through tunnels in order to survive.
+Warhammer Quest: The Adventure Card Game is a cooperative campaign card game from Fantasy Flight Games in which players must explore and fight their way through tunnels in order to survive.
 Hordes of monsters must be defeated in order to make it through each of the game’s six quests.
-The overall goal of Warhammer Quest is to battle through those monsters, gain enhanced abilities, and defeat the bosses.
+The overall goal of Warhammer Quest is to battle through those monsters, gain enhanced abilities, and defeat the final bosses.

 Warhammer Quest Gameplay

 In Warhammer Quest, players can choose from one of four heroes: Bright Wizard, Ironbreaker (dwarf), Warrior Priest and the Waywatcher (elf).
 The heroes come with their own sets of skills, and each set has a different feel to it.

 The heroes get four different actions that they can choose from: